ebrs-alpha/prototype-build/README.md

 2. To view on download, go to the folder called dist >  start.html
 3. The dist folder contains all the html and associated assets

-# PageCrypt for password protection on Render static sites
+## PageCrypt for password protection on Render static sites

+Notes:
 This project is a static site that demonstates using [PageCrypt](https://github.com/Greenheart/pagecrypt) to password protect the site.
 An example deployment of this repository is at [https://pagecrypt.onrender.com](https://pagecrypt.onrender.com).
 Use the password `s3cr3t` to view it.

 ## Deployment